PDTenpas/pdtenpas.github.io/_posts/2019-08-16-metadata-issue-5.md

 - What you're born with is just one small piece of the puzzle.

 **Great people believe they can do great work.**
+- Significant things come from great work on important problems.
 - Beware of overconfidence, but if you don't believe you can do great work it's not likely you ever will.
 - When stuck, charge forward.
 Attack problems with courage.